kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/bootstrap.md

 1. A cluster is bootstrapped
 1. A machine is bootstrapped and takes on a role within a cluster

-[CAPBK](https://github.com/kubernetes-sigs/cluster-api/tree/master/bootstrap/kubeadm) is the reference bootstrap provider and is based on `kubeadm`.
-CAPBK codifies the steps for [creating a cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) in multiple configurations.
+[CABPK](https://github.com/kubernetes-sigs/cluster-api/tree/master/bootstrap/kubeadm) is the reference bootstrap provider and is based on `kubeadm`.
+CABPK codifies the steps for [creating a cluster](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) in multiple configurations.

 ![](../../../images/bootstrap-controller.png)